 - Some evidence of tumors in the adrenal glands of male rats.
 The tumors were benign, malignant, or complex combined pheochromocytoma.

 It was unclear if tumors observed in the studies were associated with exposure to RFR in female rats (900 MHz) and male and female mice (1900MHz).

 The results are based on NTP’s four categories of evidence that a substance may cause cancer: clear evidence (highest), some evidence, equivocal evidence, no evidence (lowest).

-As a follow-up, NTP submitted a manuscript accepted for publication in October 2019 that evaluated DNA damage in three regions of the brain, the liver, and in blood cells in rats and mice that were removed at an earlier timepoint from the ongoing 2-year toxicology study.
+As a follow-up, NTP published an article in October 2019 that evaluated DNA damage in three regions of the brain, the liver, and in blood cells in rats and mice that were removed at an earlier timepoint from the ongoing 2-year toxicology study.
 DNA damage, if not repaired, can potentially lead to tumors.
 This work was also included in NTP’s published Technical Reports, but this study includes analyses of the data in the supporting information not included in the Technical Reports.

 NTP scientists found that RFR exposure was associated with an increase in DNA damage.
 Specifically, they found RFR exposure was linked with significant increases in DNA damage in:

 - the frontal cortex of the brain in male mice,